-Through the data collected, the objective of this study is to show the comprehensive growth patterns in each MELNHE stand in the past 12 years.
-By analyzing the changes in beech and maple composition in the treatment plots, I aim to find the effects of nutrient manipulation on the growths and regenerations of beech and maple and further beech interference with maple regeneration.
+The objective of this study is to show the comprehensive growth patterns in each MELNHE stand in the past 12 years.
+By analyzing the changes in beech and maple composition in the treatment plots, I aim to find the effects of nutrient manipulation on the growth and regeneration of beech and maple and further beech interference with maple regeneration.
 Data from the chronosequence stands of 18 years are also used for comparison and included in Appendix.
 [I wanted to focus on the MELNHE stands originally and see how nutrient manipulation affects the growths of beech and maple and the competition between the two (counts and basal area) but also include chronosequence data in the appendix at the end for comparison.
 But recently, I was told that Shinjini is working on the MELNHE stand tree inventory (>=10dbh).
 So as my other option, I thought I could just combine the chronosequence data with MELNHE data prior to 2012 because fertilization began in the summer of 2011]

 Methods: